 For some people, a home office is a must-have.
 However, when square footage is limited, productivity can suffer.
 Thankfully, a few design tips — and a little creativity — can help transform what might feel like a closet into an inviting and invigorating space.
-By implementing a few of the small office ideas below, you’ll soon forget how small your room was in the first place, and your small office space will be your favorite corner of your home.
+By implementing a few of the small home office ideas below, you’ll soon forget how small your room was in the first place, and your office space will be your favorite corner of your home.

 Yet another trick to help you stay organized: cover one wall or part of a wall near your desk with corkboard or pegboard.
 This is a space-saving way to display your calendar and keep track of important notes, reminders, and inspirations.
 You can also make more space in your home office by trading a file cabinet for vertical file holders mounted on the wall above your desk.

 Get Stylish with Storage

 As an example of this out-of-the-box thinking, you could use a bar cart to hold office supplies and other necessities when not in use.
 It’s a handy, portable storage solution that you can move in, out, and around your home office.
 Not only does it look chic, but you can easily wheel it around as you need within your space.

 Deciding on Your Desk

 The focal point of any small office space is usually the desk.
 If you intend to use it for meetings with clients, then having a two-sided L-shaped desk is your best bet.
 Not only will it allow you to have two workspaces — one for your computer and one for conversations — but if your room is large enough, it’s the best use of your space.

-Another popular option are Murphy desks, which are sometimes called fold-out desks.
+Another popular option is a Murphy desk, which is sometimes called a fold-out desk.
 They’re the perfect solution when you need to fit a =desk into a tight space.
 Just like Murphy beds, these desks fold up against the wall when not in use, allowing you to reclaim your office space as living space whenever you need it.